Grading Season Extensions

 - Recommends how to safely complete the work during the rainy season

 - Follow the conditions we set for grading during the rainy season.
 If we approve your application, we send you a letter with the conditions you need to follow.

-- Hold a construction meeting with the owner, contractor, and geotechnical engineer to discuss grading during the rainy season and the conditions we set.
+- Hold a construction meeting with the owner, contractor, geotechnical engineer, and DPD site development inspector to discuss grading during the rainy season and the conditions we set.